 Eon Customer Service reviews

-A look at Eon customer service reviews on the consumer review site Trustpilot, however, paints a reasonably sunny picture of the service its customers are getting.
+A look at Eon customer service reviews on the consumer review site Trustpilot paints a reasonably sunny picture of the service its customers are getting.
 Of over eleven thousand reviewers, well over half record having had a positive experience with Eon, with almost 60% giving the provider four stars or more.
-Its overall rating is 3.8 stars out of 5, which is a respectable one on a site that tends to draw those looking to grumble rather than praise.
+Its overall rating is 3.6 stars out of 5, which is a respectable one on a site that tends to draw those looking to complain.

 Positive Eon customer service reviews tend to focus on the ease of switching or renewing and the efficiency of booking an engineer.
 Here is what one reviewer had to say about their visit from an engineer: